Gartner and IDC: HP and Lenovo shipped the most PCs in 2018, but total numbers fell

 Gartner estimates worldwide PC shipments fell 4.3 percent to 68.6 million units in Q4 2018.
 The top six vendors were Lenovo, HP, Dell, Apple, Asus, and Acer.
 As you can see in the chart below, Gartner found that only Lenovo and Dell increased their PC shipments.
 HP, Apple, Asus, and Acer all shipped fewer computers.
 The rest of the market was down 12.9 percent.

-Meanwhile, IDC estimates worldwide PC shipments fell 3.7 percent to 68.1 million unitsin the fourth quarter.
+Meanwhile, IDC estimates worldwide PC shipments fell 3.7 percent to 68.1 million units in the fourth quarter.
 The top five vendors in IDC’s results were Lenovo, HP, Dell, Apple, and Acer.
 IDC agrees with Gartner on the trajectory of the top companies.
 The rest of the market was down 11.2 percent.
 The exact numbers, for your perusal:

 It’s worth noting that some of Lenovo’s numbers are due in part to the inclusion of units from its joint venture with Fujitsu, formed in May 2018.
-Those numbers impact the full year results as well.
+Those numbers affect the full year results as well.

 2018

 Gartner found that 2018 was the seventh year of annual declines, although the drop was less steep than the past three years.
-The trio of companies leading the pack grew while the other trio shrunk:
+The trio of companies leading the pack grew, while the other trio shrunk:

 IDC’s full year results also showed a clear separation from the leaders and the runners up:

 Gartner found that worldwide PC shipments totaled 259.4 million units in 2018, a 1.3 percent decrease from 2017.
-Companies continue to buy PCs but consumers continue to be hard to convince.
+Companies continue to buy PCs, but consumers continue to be hard to convince.

 IDC found that the PC market only shrank 0.4 percent to 258.5 million units, but warned the U.S.-China trade war could make things worse.